List of formations in American football: 46 defense (forty-six)

 This formation was invented by Buddy Ryan, defensive coordinator of the Chicago Bears during the 1980s.
 Instead of having four linemen and six linebackers (as the name may suggest), it is actually a 4–4 set using 4–3 personnel.
 This was accomplished by moving a safety up into the "box" instead of a fourth linebacker.
 The '46' refers not to any lineman/linebacker orientation but was the jersey number of hard hitting strong safety Doug Plank, the player Buddy Ryan first used in this role at Chicago.
 The other feature of the 46 was the placement of both "outside" linebackers on the same side of the formation, with the defensive line shifted the opposite way with the weak defensive end about 1 to 2 yards outside the weak offensive tackle.
 This defense was the philosophical equivalent of the "Notre Dame Box" offense devised by Knute Rockne in the 1930s, in that it used an unbalanced field and complex pre-snap motion to confuse the opposing offense.
-Chicago rode this defense into a 15–1 season in 1985, culminating in a 46–10 win over New England in Super Bowl XX.
+Chicago rode this defense (which was amplified by Ryan's overpowering blitz packages) into a 15–1 season in 1985, culminating in a 46–10 win over New England in Super Bowl XX.